SweeRoty/datasciencecoursera/README.md

 	subject.text.name &lt;- "test/subject_test.txt"
 </code></pre>

-3. Extract the mean and standard deviation for measurements in X and then merge it with y and subject data using descriptive names for each variable and different activities.
+3. The "extract" function extracts the mean and standard deviation for measurements in X; then maps the activity label to its corresponding name; at last, it combines X, y and the subject data.
+All the viriable names are descriptive and following R variable name restrictions.
 <pre><code>extract &lt;- function(x.name, y.name, subject.name) {
 		subject &lt;- read.table(subject.name)
 		names(subject) &lt;- c("subject")